-OVERVIEW: This Tucson, Arizona, funder supports mental health, integrative health and wellness, youth access to the arts, and gender parity.
-It has been a leader in end-of-life care funding in Arizona.
+OVERVIEW: The David and Lura Lovell Foundation is a Tucson, Arizona-based funder that supports mental health, integrative health and wellness, youth access to the arts, and gender parity.

 FUNDING AREAS: Mental health, integrative health and wellness, youth access to the arts, gender parity

 IP TAKE: Come to this funder for niche health support that other Southwest funders tend to overlook.
-Key examples are nursing education, end-of-life care, and alternative/complementary medicine.
+Key examples are nursing education, end-of-life care, and alternative and complementary medicine.

-PROFILE: The David and Lura Lovell Foundation, established in 1994, is a family outfit that supports causes near to its founders' hearts.
+PROFILE: Established in 1994, the David and Lura Lovell Foundation is a family foundation that supports causes near to its founders' hearts.
 It is based in Tucson, Arizona, and focuses much of its grantmaking in the state.
 The couple’s wealth came from David’s companies, Coulton Chemical Corp. and Cairo Chemical Corp.
+The foundation is run by second and third generation family members today.
 Grantmaking areas are mental health, integrative health and wellness, youth access to the arts, and gender parity.